Examinations - Students

 Penalties are normally applied to coursework which is handed in late.
 The later you submit your work, the more marks you will lose.
 If your coursework is very late you may not get any marks at all.
 If there have been unexpected problems or issues which have caused you to submit your coursework late then you should complete an Exceptional Circumstances and Absence form.

 You can find more information about Exceptional Circumstances in the Student Guide to Exceptional Circumstances.

-If you are undergraduate student and not in your final year then you can normally be allowed a maximum of 3 attempts to pass a module.
-If you are a final year undergraduate student or you are a postgraduate student on a taught programme, you can normally be allowed a maximum of 2 attempts to pass a module.
+If you are a undergraduate student then you can normally be allowed a maximum of 3 attempts to pass a module.
+If you are a postgraduate student on a taught programme, you can normally be allowed a maximum of 2 attempts to pass a module.
 Your results will be considered by an Exam Board which will decided what you need to do about any assessments you have failed.

 You can find further information about Exam Boards and Exam Board decisions in the General Regulations.